Elbow: Cubital tunnel syndrome

 Cubital tunnel syndrome, more commonly known as ulnar neuropathy, occurs when the ulnar nerve is irritated and becomes inflamed.
 This can often happen where the ulnar nerve is most superficial, at the elbow.
-The ulnar nerve passes over the elbow, at the area known as the “funny bone”.
+The ulnar nerve passes over the elbow, at the area known as the "funny bone".
 Irritation can occur due to constant, repeated stress and pressure at this area, or from a trauma.
 It can also occur due to bone deformities, and oftentimes from sports.
 Symptoms include tingling, numbness, and weakness, along with pain.

 First line pain management techniques include the use of nonsteroidal anti-inflammatory oral medicines.
 These help to reduce inflammation, pressure, and irritation of the nerve and around the nerve.
 Other simple fixes include learning more ergonomically friendly habits that can help prevent nerve impingement and irritation in the future.
 Protective equipment can also be very helpful.
 Examples of this include a protective elbow pad, and an arm splint.
 More serious cases often involve surgery, in which the nerve or the surrounding tissue is moved to relieve the pressure.
 Recovery from surgery can take awhile, but the prognosis is often a good one.
 Recovery often includes movement restrictions, and range of motion activities, and can last a few months (cubital and radial tunnel syndrome, 2).

 Society and culture

 The now obsolete length unit ell relates closely to the elbow.
 This becomes especially visible when considering the Germanic origins of both words, Elle (ell, defined as the length of a male forearm from elbow to fingertips) and Ellbogen (elbow).
 It is unknown when or why the second "l" was dropped from English usage of the word.
 The ell as in the English measure could also be taken to come from the letter L, being bent at right angles, as an elbow.
 The ell as a measure was taken as six handbreadths; three to the elbow and three from the elbow to the shoulder.
 Another measure was the cubit (from cubital).
 This was taken to be the length of a man's arm from the elbow to the end of the middle finger.

+The words wenis and wagina are humorously used to describe the posterior and anterior regions of the elbow, respectively.
+The terms entered the slang lexicon in the 1990s and proliferated as an Internet meme.
+Specifically, wenis refers to the loose flap of skin under the elbow (olecranal skin), while wagina refers to the skin crease of the cubital fossa.